rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 $$$

-To add settings to form field types, you'll use these steps:
+To add settings to form field types,

-- Write an interface that extends the default field type configuration, `DefaultDDMFormFieldTypeSettings`.
+1. Write an interface that extends the default field type configuration, `DefaultDDMFormFieldTypeSettings`.
-- Update the `*FormFieldRenderer` so it makes the new configuration options available to the JavaScript component and/or the Soy template for rendering.
+2. Update the `*FormFieldRenderer` so it makes the new configuration options available to the JavaScript component and/or the Soy template for rendering.
-- Update the JavaScript component (defined in `time_field.js` in our example) to configure the new settings and their default values.
+3. Update the JavaScript component (defined in `time_field.js` in our example) to configure the new settings and their default values.
-- Update the Soy template to include any settings that need to be rendered in a form (the placeholder, in our example).
+4. Update the Soy template to include any settings that need to be rendered in a form (the placeholder, in our example).

 Get started by crafting the interface that controls what settings your field has.

 ## Extending the Default Type Settings [](id=extending-the-default-type-settings)

-To add type settings, you need a `*TypeSettings` class that extends `DefaultDDMFormFieldTypeSettings`.
+To add type settings, create a `*TypeSettings` class that extends `DefaultDDMFormFieldTypeSettings`.
 Since this example works with a Time field type, call it `TimeDDMFormFieldTypeSettings`.

-This class sets up the *Field Type* configuration form.
+This class uses `@DDMForm*` annotations to set up the *Field Type* configuration form.

 ![Figure 1: Like your custom field types, the text field type's settings are configured in a Java interface.](../../../images/forms-text-settings.png)